iTwin/itwinjs-core/docs/changehistory/NextVersion.md

   - [BrowserAuthorizationCallbackHandler]($frontend-authorization-client)
     - handles (via `handleSigninCallback()`) all OIDC callbacks received as a result of `signIn()` / `signOut()` calls made by [BrowserAuthorizationClient]($frontend-authorization-client)

-Previously, signing a user in through [OidcBrowserClient]($frontend) involved the following process:
+Previously, signing in through [OidcBrowserClient]($frontend) involved the following process:

 ```ts
 const oidcConfiguration: BrowserAuthorizationClientConfiguration = {